Rick O'Connell: The Mummy

-O'Connell served as a captain in the French Foreign Legion in 1923 before becoming an adventurer.
-In 1926, Evelyn and her brother Jonathan met him in a Cairo prison, where Evelyn negotiates his release early in the movie so that he can lead them to the ancient city of Hamunaptra, as he is one of the few men to ever visit the city and return alive.
-After the boat they are using to traverse the river Nile is attacked and destroyed by the warriors trying to prevent the resurrection of the "creature", he leads them to Hamunaptra where they unearth the rotting corpse of Imhotep.
-Later that evening after fending off another attack by the warriors known as the Medjai, he watches as Evelyn accidentally awakens Imhotep.
-After a small scuffle with the plagues that come with unleashing Imhotep and the Mummy himself, he, along with the remaining survivors, flees back to Cairo.
-Unfortunately, the Mummy follows them and enslaves the population of Cairo and makes the zombie-like people chase and try to kill them.
-After being cornered he is forced to give up Evelyn and flee.
+Rick O'Connell served as a captain in the French Foreign Legion in 1923 before becoming an adventurer and treasure hunter after the massacre of the men he served with at Hamunaptra, with the exception of Beni, a former friend and soldier who left him to die.
+In 1926, Evelyn and her brother Jonathan discover him in a Cairo prison, awaiting to be executed.
+Before being taken away to be hanged, he kisses her and demands to be released, in return to help them find Hamunaptra, as he is one of the few men who returned alive.
+Evelyn succeeds in negotiating his release at the last second and they board a ship to begin their journey on the Nile, with the two beginning to show mutual attraction to one another.
+Rick runs into Beni and throws him overboard as payback for leaving him to die.
+After the ship is attacked and destroyed by warriors known as the Medjai, who wish to prevent the resurrection of the "creature", O'Connell leads them by camel across the desert to Hamunaptra where they unearth the rotting corpse of Imhotep, the creature that the Medjai fear.
+Later that evening after fending off another attack by the Medjai, he watches as Evelyn accidentally awakens Imhotep through reading from the Book of the Dead.
+After a scuffle with the plagues that come with unleashing Imhotep and running into the Mummy himself, he flees with the remaining survivors back to Cairo.
+Beni is left behind and encounters Imhotep, becoming his henchman in exchange for his life.

+The Mummy follows them to Cairo and enslaves the population of the city to be his zombie-like army, ordering them to find and kill them, with the exception of Evelyn.
+After being cornered, Evelyn surrenders to Imhotep and O'Connell is forced to flee with Jonathan and a Medjai named Ardeth Bay.
 He enlists the help of Winston, a retired airforce pilot, to charter himself, Jonathan and Ardeth back to Hamunaptra.
-Here he battles Imhotep but to no avail as he is invincible.
-Only with the timely help of Jonathan and Evelyn does he manage to kill Imhotep.
-Once Imhotep is defeated, Hamunaptra sinks into the sand, due to the handiwork of Beni, an ex-soldier who served in the French Foreign Legion with O'Connell before becoming Imhotep's henchman.
-Evelyn and Rick fall in love and kiss while riding off into the sunset with Jonathan in tow, unaware that the saddle bags on their camels are filled with looted treasure that Beni stole before Hamunaptra sank into the sand.
+After Winston dies when the plane crash lands in Hamunaptra, he battles Imhotep and saves Evelyn but struggles to defeat him due to being invincible.
+Only with the timely help of Jonathan and Evelyn reading from the Book of the Living is Imhotep made mortal again and is killed by Rick.
+Following his defeat, Hamunaptra begins to collapse and sinks into the sand, due to the handiwork of Beni, who activates a self-destruct trap while trying to hoard treasure from the underground city.
+Upon escaping, they find Ardeth alive, having believed he had died during the battle, who wishes them farewell as he leaves, satisfied that the 'creature' is gone now.
+Having fallen in love, Evelyn and Rick share a kiss while riding off into the sunset with Jonathan in tow on camels, unaware that their saddle bags are filled with looted treasure that Beni managed to get out of Hamunaptra before it sank into the desert.